 Professional/Commercial photography requires a permit and must be requested prior to visit.

 Do not hang on tree limbs, walk in garden beds, or throw mulch or gravel.

 Active sports and games — including rollerblading, skateboarding, use of scooters or bikes are not permitted on the Terrace or Masco pavilion.

-Picnics and bonfires must booked in advance to avoid conflicts with our scheduled events.
-You can picnic at nearby Heritage Park, adjacent to our grounds.
+Picnics must be booked in advance to avoid conflicts with our scheduled events.

 So visitors may enjoy the peace and serenity of the gardens; do not play radios, MP3 players or other types of amplified sound or noise makers unless prior permission has been received from TCF staff.

 Use Garden benches or chairs for resting.
 Do not stand on benches.